Nayjest/symfony-worker-control/README.md

 symfony-worker-control
 ===

-Console command for maintaining worker processes
+Console command for maintaining worker processes.

+May be used as stand-alone script or included as lib to existing project.

 ## Dependencies